atomisticnet/aenet-gpr/README.md

 Then, the **Train–Test–Augmentation** steps will be carried out sequentially.
 The progress details can be monitored in the `train.out` file, and the final augmented data files will be saved in XSF format under `./additional_xsf/` directory.

+# Tutorial
 The `./example/` directory of this repository includes example input and output files.

+For each example, Jupyter notebook demonstrating how **aenet-gpr** is executed can be found in `./tutorial/*.ipynb`.
+The notebooks can be run directly using Google Colaboratory and is also shared at the following links:

+  - Python interpreter run for the data in `./example/1_H2/`: https://colab.research.google.com/github/atomisticnet/aenet-gpr/blob/main/tutorial/aenet_gpr_tutorial_python_1_H2.ipynb
+  - Command run for the data in `./example/1_H2/`: https://colab.research.google.com/github/atomisticnet/aenet-gpr/blob/main/tutorial/aenet_gpr_tutorial_1_H2.ipynb
+  - Command run for the data in `./example/2_EC-EC/`: https://colab.research.google.com/github/atomisticnet/aenet-gpr/blob/main/tutorial/aenet_gpr_tutorial_2_EC-EC.ipynb
+  - Command run for the data in `./example/3_Li-EC/`: https://colab.research.google.com/github/atomisticnet/aenet-gpr/blob/main/tutorial/aenet_gpr_tutorial_3_Li-EC.ipynb

 <a name="key-keyword"></a>